ceragoguztuzun/MotifGenie/README.md

 logomaker-0.8
 `$ pip3 install logomaker`
 ## Installation
-Download the mg.py script in a working directory
+Download the mg.py script in a working directory.
 ## Input Files
 MotifGenie requires a pfm file from the JASPAR database as input, hence the mg.py script must be in the same directory as the pfm file.
 Pfm file contains a Position Frequency Matrix of the motif to be searched.